DataONEorg/d1_python/d1_common_python/doc/overview.rst

-The :doc:`/common/index` provides functionality commonly needed by clients, servers and other applications that interact with the :term:`DataONE` infrastructure via Python.
-This includes handling of the DataONE XML types, X.509 v3 certificates with DataONE extension and Multipart documents as used by DataONE.
+The :doc:`/common/index` is a component of the DataONE Investigator Toolkit (ITK).
+It forms the foundation on which higher level components in the DataONE Python stack are built.
+It provides functionality commonly needed by clients, servers and other applications that interact with the :term:`DataONE` infrastructure, including:

-This library forms the basis on which the higher level clients and servers in :doc:`/client/index` are built.
-Before building directly on top of this library, check if what you need is available there.
+* Serializing, deserializing, validating and type conversions for the DataONE XML types
+* Parsing and generating X.509 v3 certificates with DataONE extension
+* Parsing and generating OAI-ORE Resource Maps as used by DataONE
+* Utilities for working with XML documents, URLs, date-times, etc, in the context of DataONE